kevinolega/callcentertrainingtips/_posts/2015-10-09-prospecting.md

 Some people complain that sales is hard because of the rejection but for the people who succeed and make a lot of money, they understand this rule called the law of averages.
 Other people call this rule the law of sowing and reaping.
 Now it's time to translate this to getting hired in a call center.

-Before I continue, I would like to point out that <strong>the people who succeed are not people who don't experience rejection or fear the rejection.
+Before I continue, I would like to point out that **the people who succeed are not people who don't experience rejection or fear the rejection.
 Successful people experience fear of rejection and rejection often.
 I do so too.
 A lot.
 It's sometimes frustrating and depressing but if you can learn to control your emotions.
 See my previous posts.
-If you understand how the rules work and you know strongly in your heart that at the end all the hard work you will get your desired reward then instead of feeling fear you might feel excitement</strong>.
+If you understand how the rules work and you know strongly in your heart that at the end all the hard work you will get your desired reward then instead of feeling fear you might feel excitement**.
 The law of averages may be different for everybody but the one thing that's consistent is that if you put in enough activity you can expect to get a specific result.

 If your goal is to get a good job, you need a job offer.
 How many do you need?
 More than one.
 In my case I end up looking at three to five offers before I pick one.
 How do I get a job offer?
 I need to go to many interviews.
 For most people it's between ten and twenty.
 In my case it takes me around sixteen.